 - Dirty Old Man: In Iron Man 3, when he gave a Christmas beauty pageant competitor in a skimpy bikini a perfect ten, is flirting with a much younger woman in Guardians of the Galaxy, with Rocket calling him a "Class-A prevert" and wondering where his wife is, and in Ant-Man agrees with Luis that the woman talking to him looks "stupid fine".

 - The Ditz: In his appearances from Thor onward he's not bright.
 In Captain America: Civil War he even appears only to read a character's name wrong.

-- Flat Earth Atheist: In The Avengers: "Superheroes?
+- Flat-Earth Atheist: In The Avengers: "Superheroes?
 In New York?"

 - General Failure: In Captain America: The First Avenger: "I thought he'd be taller."

 - Human Alien: The Stan Lee lookalike seen in Guardians of the Galaxy is Xandarian.

 - Identical Grandson: It's more than likely that Stan Lee who appeared in 1940s is the grandfather of Modern Day Stan Lee.

 - Inexplicably Identical Individuals: From 1940s to post 2000, he's even seen on another planet.